 - Do you have a better explanation other we have in the Bible?
 An explanation that holds water.

-C. Many tyrant rulers throughout the history has made many efforts to destroy it completely.
+C. Many tyrant rulers throughout history have made many efforts to destroy it completely.
 But it still exists.

 If you want to know God read His Word.
 He wants to speak to you through His Word.
 If you do not already read His Word regularly, start now.